Buffalo Chicken Salad Sandwiches

 Now, here is my favorite part.
 My kids have referred to my picnics as the “potato chip chronicles”.
 Why?
 Because I have a few tricks that help add a nice crunch to any outdoor eating adventure.

 Even with the best of prep, picnic food can often be soggy by the time it is consumed.
-So, to avoid the complaints of a partially soggy sandwich, I have always brought along Kettle Brand chips to my picnics.
+So, to avoid the complaints of a partially soggy sandwich, I have always brought along chips to my picnics.
 The reason I have stuck with Kettle Brand is because of their superior crunch and huge array of flavors they have available.
 I can always find a chip to pair with whatever I am making.

 Buffalo Bleu Chicken Salad Sandwiches